Frank Nouble: Plymouth Argyle

 Following his release by Colchester, Nouble joined League One club Plymouth Argyle on 3 August 2020.
 He scored on his debut, the winner in a 3–2 EFL Cup win against Queens Park Rangers on 5 September.

 On 1 February 2021, Nouble re-joined Colchester on loan until the end of the season.
 He made his second club debut on 6 February in a 0–0 draw with Leyton Orient.
 He scored his first goal of his loan spell on 14 February, an 89th-minute equaliser in a 2–2 draw with Mansfield Town.

 Colchester United third spell

 Following the expiry of his contract with Plymouth Argyle, Nouble re-signed for Colchester United on 18 June 2021 on a two-year deal.
 He made his third Colchester debut on 7 August 2021 in their 0–0 draw at Carlisle United.

 On 17 March 2023, Nouble left the club by mutual consent.

 Leyton Orient (loan)

 On 31 January 2022, Nouble joined Leyton Orient on loan until the end of the 2021–22 season.

+Torquay United

+On 23 March 2023, he joined National League club Torquay United on a short-term contract until the end of the season.

+Yeovil Town

+On 3 July 2023, Nouble joined Yeovil Town on a two year deal.
+Nouble won the National League South with the club 2023-24, scoring 11 league goals to help Yeovil to the title.

+Gateshead

+On 22 March 2025, Nouble signed for fellow National League side Gateshead on a deal until the end of the 2025–26 season.